aldayel/CPU-Scheduler-Simulator/README.md

 ## Overview

 The CPU Scheduler Simulator is designed to emulate how an operating system schedules processes.
 Processes are represented as instances of a Process Control Block (PCB) and are managed using different scheduling algorithms.
-The project also includes a basic simulation of system calls to further emulate operating system behavior.
+The project also includes a basic simulation of system calls to emulate operating system behavior further.

 ---